DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 > \- However, not everything is object-oriented

-In R, functional programming is often more relevant than OOP, as complex problems are often addressed by decomposing them into simple functions rather than simple objects.
+In R, functional programming is often more relevant than OOP, as complex problems are typically solved by breaking them down into simpler functions rather than focusing on objects.

-In functional programming, functions are designed to perform a single specific task and are then combined by calling these functions successively for the data set.
-A significant advantage of this approach is that these functions can be reused in any other project, facilitating code modularity.
-Furthermore, when they are well documented and easily testable, it is easy to understand and maintain the program.
+In functional programming, functions are designed to perform a single specific task and are then combined by applying them successively to a dataset.
+A key advantage of this approach is that functions can be reused across different projects, promoting modularity.
+Additionally, when functions are well documented and easily testable, the code becomes easier to understand and maintain.

-A functional is a function that takes a function as input and returns a vector or other type of object as output.
+A **functional** is a function that takes another function as input and returns a vector or another structured object as output.

 ``` r
 randomization <- function(f) {